philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 tags: datalog rust
 ---

 [Datalog](https://www.philipzucker.com/datalog-book/) is a really cool technology because it is both declarative, intuitive and high performance.
-The core algorithms can be accomplished using database technology for queries, which has become very refined ovr the years.
+The core algorithms can be accomplished using database technology, which has become very refined over the years.

-Datalog is a relative of prolog.
-Prolog and Datalog programs are roughly described as being made of Horn clauses, which can be considered a subset of first order logic.
+Datalog is a relative of [prolog](https://www.metalevel.at/prolog).
+Prolog and Datalog programs are roughly described as being made of [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause), which can be considered a subset of first order logic.

 Datalog as a theorem prover is discussed even less than prolog's character as a theorem prover.
 The Nadathur and Miller book [Programming with Higher Order Logic](https://www.google.com/books/edition/Programming_with_Higher_Order_Logic/xKsgAwAAQBAJ?hl=en&gbpv=1&printsec=frontcover) has an excellent discussion of the logical semantics of prolog.
 This book is a classic.
-It is a book so rich with insight, I'm hard pressed to think of book that it is's equal.
+It is so rich with insight, I'm hard pressed to think of another book that is its equal.

-This blog post is trying to illuminate in the style presented in the book the class of formulas that Datalog or Datalog with light preprocessing is a prover for.
+This blog post is trying to illuminate the class of formulas that Datalog or Datalog with light preprocessing is a prover for.

 # Prolog
 Prolog works via what can be described as top-down, backwards, or goal-directed inference, trying to construct a proof tree backwards from a given goal formula.